nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-review-nuxeo-studio-configuration.md

 - Bob is a new developer that just joined the project.
 - Sarah is his manager and wants to review his work before it gets pushed to the master branch.

+## Reviewing the Changes

 Bob has some configuration made in a dedicated branch named `feature/assetsmgt` that is now ready to be reviewed.
-Sarah has to select the appropriate save mode, merge the feature branch's content and take a decision.
+Sarah has to select the appropriate commit mode, merge the feature branch's content and take a decision.

 ## Switching to an Appropriate Save Mode